microsoft/IoT-For-Beginners/6-consumer/lessons/2-language-understanding/README.md

 1. Once the entities and intents are configured, you can train the model using the **Train** button on the top menu.
 Select this button, and the model should train in a few seconds.
 The button will be greyed out whilst training, and be re-enabled once done.

 1. Select the **Test** button from the top menu to test the language understanding model.
 Enter text such as `set a timer for 5 minutes and 4 seconds` and press return.
-The sentence will appear in a box under the text box that you typed it in to, and blow that will be the *top intent*, or the intent that was detected with the highest probability.
+The sentence will appear in a box under the text box that you typed it into, and blow that will be the *top intent*, or the intent that was detected with the highest probability.
 This should be `set timer`.
 The intent name will be followed by the probability that the intent detected was the right one.

 1. Select the **Inspect** option to see a breakdown of the results.
 You will see the top-scoring intent with it's percentage probability, along with lists of the entities detected.